Thai Marriage Visa

 - Obtain a non-immigrant visa

-- Convert the non-immigrant visa to either Marriage Visa in Thailand or Retirement Visa
+- Convert the non-immigrant visa to either a Marriage Visa in Thailand or a Retirement Visa

 Permanent Resident Visa